-- Formal uniform is to be worn three days per week, on special occasions and for educational excursions - Sports uniforms are to be worn on the designated PE days each week and for sporting carnivals and special sports events. - Hats: Our school follows the "NO HAT, NO PLAY" rule.
-Children MUST have their hat at school each day as this is a Sun Safe issue.
+- Formal uniform is to be worn three days per week, on special occasions and for educational excursions - Sports uniforms are to be worn on the designated PE days each week and for sporting carnivals and special sports events. - Children MUST have their hat at school each day as this is a Sun Safe issue.